Your registration time is assigned based on your cumulative or overall grade point average (GPA) and status as a student.

 Open Enrolment - General Admission programs: Current students can submit an Open Program Declaration Form to the Office of the Registrar

 Limited Enrolment OR Open Enrolment - Additional Admission Requirements programs: Current or New students must apply online*.
-For more information see How to Apply
+For more information see How to Apply (link needed)

 *International Students: please consult with the International Department if you wish to change into a Limited Enrolment or Open Enrolment - Additional Admission Requirements program.